evanwill/refine-lessons/openrefine-urls.md

 Each cell in the *parse* column now contains one sonnet surround by a `<p>` tag.
 The tags can be cleaned up by parsing the HTML again.
-Click on the *parse* column and select *edit cells* > *transform*.
+Click on the *parse* column and select *Edit cells* > *Transform*.
-This will bring up a dialog box similar to create new column.
+This will bring up a dialog box similar to creating a new column.
-Transform will overwrite the cells of the current column rather than creating a one.
+Transform will overwrite the cells of the current column rather than creating a new one.

 In the expression box, type `value.parseHtml()`.
 The preview will show a complete HTML tree starting with the `<html>` element.